VTJ-Dumay-Pothuon/p14-jquery-to-react/README.md

 - npm

 ### Steps
+If you want to test it in development mode :
 1. Clone the repository
 2. Run `npm install` in the project directory
 3. Run `npm run dev` to start the development server
 4. Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

+If you want to test it in production mode :
+1. Clone the repository
+2. Run `npm install` in the project directory
+3. Run `npm run build` in the project directory
+4. Run `npm run preview` to start the production server preview
+5. Open [http://localhost:4173](http://localhost:4173) to view it in the browser.

 ## Usage
 You can create a new employee from the homepage, and see the list of all employees in the 'Current employees' page.
 When creating a new employee, you can either close the popup